Heading into the Christmas period, I’m always on the lookout for delicious desserts that pack a nutrient punch, like these Raw Berry Tarts.

 - While the tart shells are firming up, mix the coconut cream and Bare Berries powder together in a bowl until well combined and smooth.
 Cover and set aside in the fridge until ready to serve.

-* Leave a 400ml can of coconut cream (look for an organic one if possible) in the fridge overnight.
+To separate the thick portion of a can of coconut cream, leave the can of coconut cream in the fridge overnight.
 The cream will separate leaving the thick portion at the top of the can and the liquid portion at the bottom.
 Carefully spoon out the thick portion to use in the recipe (you can use up the liquid potion by adding it to a smoothie!).
+Look for an organic coconut cream if possible.